 Systemic racism is ingrained in all of our institutions, including our farm and food system.
 Achieving structural change and justice begins with standing together, walking alongside each other, and lifting up voices that need to be heard to express outrage and to demand a new status quo.

 In honor of "Juneteenth," the annual holiday commemorating the end of slavery in the United States, the Land Stewardship Project recommends taking time to read and reflect upon "Leveling the Fields: Creating Farming Opportunities for Black People, Indigenous People, and Other People of Color," an important report from HEAL Food Alliance and the Union Of Concerned Scientists.
-LSP is working with its partner, Green Lands Blue Waters, to promote the report.
+LSP is working with our partner, Green Lands Blue Waters, to promote the report.

 Here's an excerpt: